munnasarfraz/MS-ChatGPT_Bot/README.md

-Here's the correct GitHub README.md format that you can copy and paste:
+Here's the corrected and properly formatted GitHub README.md content that will display correctly on GitHub:

 ```markdown
 # Database Refresh Copy Script 📜